awsdocs/aws-cur-user-guide/doc_source/edit-cur.md

 1. \(Versioned reports only\) For **Time granularity**, choose one of the following:
    + **Hourly**: If you want the line items in the report to be aggregated by the hour\.
    + **Daily**: If you want the line items in the report to be aggregated by the day\.
+   + **Monthly** if you want the line items in the report to be aggregated by month\.

 1. \(Versioned reports only\) For **Report versioning**, choose whether you want each version of the report to overwrite the previous version of the report, or to be delivered in addition to the previous versions\.

-1. For **Enable report data integration for**, select whether you want to upload your AWS CUR to Amazon Athena, Amazon Redshift, or Amazon QuickSight\.
+1. For **Enable report data integration for**, select whether you want to enable your AWS CUR to integrate with Amazon Athena, Amazon Redshift, or Amazon QuickSight\.
 The report is compressed in the following formats:
-   + **Athena**: Parquet compression
+   + **Athena**: Parquet format
    + **Amazon Redshift or Amazon QuickSight**: \.gz compression

 1. Choose **Save**\.